r00t1/r00t1/README.md

 - 👋 Hi, I’m @r00t1
-- 👀 I’m interested in security
+- 👀 I’m interested in cloud
-- 🌱 I’m currently learning cs
+- 🌱 I’m currently learning dsa
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me ...